-Aside from regular check-ups and cleanings, fillings are the most common dental procedure performed in the United States.
+Aside from regular check-ups and cleanings, fillings are the most common dental procedure in the United States.
 At Paxton Dental Care in Paxton, MA, we offer tooth-colored fillings to protect and repair your teeth after they sustain damage due to decay or injury.
-Fillings may be recommended by Dr. Scott Siemen to restore a tooth that has a cavity, restore worn teeth, or even to close teeth gaps or for chipped tooth repair.
+Drs.
+Fadi Farah and Scott Siemen may recommend fillings to restore a tooth that has a cavity, restore worn teeth, close gaps, or repair chipped teeth.

 ★★★★★